syncthing/syncthing/users/autostart.rst

 Without homebrew
 ~~~~~~~~~~~~~~~~

-Download Syncthing for Mac:
+Download and extract Syncthing for Mac:
 https://github.com/syncthing/syncthing/releases/latest.

 #.
 Copy the syncthing binary (the file you would open to launch
-   Syncthing) in a directory called ``bin`` in your home directory.
+   Syncthing) into a directory called ``bin`` in your home directory i.e. into /home/<username>/bin.
 If
    "bin" does not exist, create it.
 #.
-Edit the ``syncthing.plist`` (located in /etc/macosx-launchd) in the
-   two places that refer to your home directory; that is, replace
-   /Users/jb with your actual home directory location.
+Open ``syncthing.plist`` located in /etc/macosx-launchd.
+Replace the four occurances of /Users/USERNAME with your actual home directory location.
 #.
 Copy the ``syncthing.plist`` file to ``~/Library/LaunchAgents``.
 If
    you have trouble finding this location select the "Go" menu in Finder
    and choose "Go to folder..." and then type